 - Infigratinib (FGFR-selective TKI): We are pursuing a local development strategy for infigratinib for the treatment of gastric and other FGFR-driven cancers, and we expect to lead infigratinib's global development in gastric cancer indications.
 We initiated a Phase 2a proof of concept clinical trial in China for FGFR2-amplified gastric cancer and solid tumors with FGFR alterations in August 2021.
 Additionally, we plan to join QED Therapeutics, Inc.'s ("QED") ongoing global Phase 3 PROOF-301 clinical trial of infigratinib in first-line locally advanced or metastatic unresectable cholangiocarcinoma ("CCA") patients with FGFR2 gene fusions or translocations by enrolling patients in China in the clinical trial.
-We also intend to pursue development and registration strategies in our territories for infigratinib in previously treated, unresectable locally advanced or metastatic cholangiocarcinoma with FGFR2 fusion or other rearrangement (second-line CCA). - BBP-398 (SHP2 inhibitor): We received clearance from the NMPA to enroll patients in China in a Phase 1 monotherapy clinical trial of BBP-398 in advanced solid tumors.
-We also plan to advance BBP-398 into combination trials with targeted therapies, including potentially epidermal growth factor receptor ("EGFR") tyrosine kinase inhibitors ("TKI") and programmed cell death protein 1 ("PD-1") inhibitors in the future. - Omilancor (LANCL2 agonist): Based on supportive data from a Phase 2 clinical trial in ulcerative colitis ("UC"), Landos Biopharma, Inc. ("Landos") has announced plans to initiate two global Phase 3 clinical trials of omilancor in UC, PACIFY I and PACIFY II.
+We also intend to explore development and patient access strategies in our territories for infigratinib in previously treated, unresectable locally advanced or metastatic cholangiocarcinoma with FGFR2 fusion or other rearrangement (second-line CCA). - BBP-398 (SHP2 inhibitor): We received clearance from the NMPA to enroll patients in China in a Phase 1 monotherapy clinical trial of BBP-398 in advanced solid tumors.
+We also plan to advance BBP-398 into combination trials with targeted therapies, including potentially epidermal growth factor receptor ("EGFR") tyrosine kinase inhibitors ("TKI") and programmed cell death protein 1 ("PD-1") inhibitors in the future. - LYR-210 (implantable drug matrix): Based on its successful Phase 2 LANTERN clinical trial, Lyra Therapeutics, Inc. ("Lyra") has announced plans to advance LYR-210 into pivotal Phase 3 clinical trials, which we intend to join by enrolling patients in China. - Omilancor (LANCL2 agonist): Based on supportive data from a Phase 2 clinical trial in ulcerative colitis ("UC"), Landos Biopharma, Inc. ("Landos") has announced plans to initiate two global Phase 3 clinical trials of omilancor in UC, PACIFY I and PACIFY II.
 We intend to participate in these trials by enrolling patients in China.
 Omilancor is also being studied by Landos for Crohn's disease ("CD"), currently in a Phase 2 clinical trial, and, should the program advance into Phase 3, we intend to participate in this future trial by enrolling patients in China. - NX-13 (NLRX1 agonist): In April 2021, Landos initiated a Phase 1b clinical trial of NX-13 in patients with UC.
 Landos has also announced plans to study NX-13 in CD.
-If this program advances to Phase 3, we plan to participate in these future Phase 3 clinical trials of NX-13 in UC and CD by enrolling patients in China. - LYR-210 (implantable drug matrix): Based on its successful Phase 2 LANTERN clinical trial, Lyra Therapeutics, Inc. ("Lyra") has announced plans to advance LYR-210 into pivotal Phase 3 clinical trials, which we intend to join by enrolling patients in China. - Sisunatovir (RSV fusion inhibitor): ReViral Ltd. ("ReViral") is currently conducting Phase 2 clinical trials of sisunatovir in pediatric patients hospitalized due to respiratory syncytial virus ("RSV") infection and in immunocompromised patients.
+If this program advances to Phase 3, we plan to participate in these future Phase 3 clinical trials of NX-13 in UC and CD by enrolling patients in China. - Sisunatovir (RSV fusion inhibitor): ReViral Ltd. ("ReViral") is currently conducting Phase 2 clinical trials of sisunatovir in pediatric patients hospitalized due to respiratory syncytial virus ("RSV") infection and in immunocompromised patients.
 ReViral has also announced plans to study sisunatovir in elderly RSV patients.
 Should ReViral advance sisunatovir into pivotal Phase 3 clinical trials in pediatric and elderly patients, we plan to join these Phase 3 clinical trials by enrolling patients in China.